Make an Appointment: [email protected] | 619-248-2016

 This type of therapy involves seeing just one person/parent.
 It’s an opportunity to share your thoughts and feelings about being a new parent, discuss ways in which you feel you may not be good enough, and address historical trauma that may be getting in the way of feeling good about yourself as a parent and an individual.

-Couples/Parental therapy is when both parents come to session together (with or without the baby depending on the realities of your lives) and have an opportunity to talk about how they feel about their lives as a family, a couple, and an individual/parent.
+Parent education/therapy is when one, or ideally both parents, come to session together and have an opportunity to talk about how they feel about their lives as a family, a couple, and an individual/parent.
 This is helpful because you will feel heard and understood which can reduce stress significantly.
 We will work together to develop a plan to help you both explore how to get many of your needs met, feel connected in the work of being parents, and be supported as partners.
+Psychoeducation is from evidenced based approaches to positive parenting which are rooted in attachment theory.